syncfusion-content/blazor-docs/blazor/playground/build-in-code-snippets.md

 documentation: ug
 ---

-# Predefined code snippets for Blazor Playground
+# Predefined Code Snippets for Blazor Playground
 Blazor Playground provides pre-defined code snippets for all Syncfusion Blazor components that helps to ease access the component's code snippets.

-1. Click the "Snippet" button to open a popup containing a list of predefined code snippets for Syncfusion Blazor UI components.
+* Click the `Snippet` button to open a popup containing a list of predefined code snippets for Syncfusion Blazor UI components.
 ![Blazor Playground with pre-configured code snippet](./images/Click_Snippet.png)

-2. Choose the specific components you want to render (up to 10 at a time).
+* Choose the specific components you want to render (up to 10 at a time).
 This can be done by simply clicking on the desired snippet.
 Blazor Playground allows you to select multiple components simultaneously.
 ![Blazor Playground with selecting a component](./images/Select_Component.png)

-3. Once you've selected the component, click the "Add" button.
+* Once you've selected the component, click the `Add` button.
 The chosen snippet will be added in the editor.

 ![Blazor Playground with code snippets](./images/Add_Snippets.png)